 This instruction provides the same functionality as inclient_max_body_size that you are able to restrict the size of the HTTP request.
-The LimitRequestBody command can be defined in your http.conf file or .htaccess file.
+The LimitRequestBody command can be defined in your HTTP.conf file or .htaccess file.
 The directive LimitRequestBody is used to limit the total size of the HTTP request body sent from the client.
-You can use this directive to specifies the number of bytes from 0 (meaning unlimited) to 2147483647 (2GB) that are allowed in a request body.
+You can use this directive to specify the number of bytes from 0 (meaning unlimited) to 2147483647 (2GB) that are allowed in a request body.

 The default value for this instruction in Apache is 0, however, you may prefer this value to whatever value you want (values are represented in bytes).
 413 request entity too large error uses Apache web servers.